Luis-Betancourt93/solar-tracker/README.md

 # Run

-`"npm start"  to start application`
+`"npm start"  to start application, On the browser type in 'localhost:2121` ` "npm run dev"  to start tailwind`
-` "npm run dev"  to start tailwind`
+` "Control + c"  to quit the application`